 Venture into the heart of Oakland Cemetery with over 20 special topic guided tours, including, the significant contributions of Atlanta’s African American community and the elaborate symbolism found within the Victorian era.
 An Oakland Cemetery Tour is not just a tour; it’s a step back in time that promises a delightful blend of education, fascination, and sheer enjoyment.

 Full Moon Ziplining on the World’s Largest Zipline

-For your next full moon ritual, go soaring through the moonlit night sky on an epic ziplining adventure.
-Each month, Historic Banning Mills offers full moon ziplining sessions for thrill-seekers and night owls.
-This spot is home to the world’s largest ziplining canopy, certified by the Guinness Book of World Records.
+This spot is home to the world’s largest ziplining canopy.
 You’ll soar above a deep hardwood forest on sections ranging from easy to hair-raising.

 White Water Rafting on the Ocoee, Chattooga, and Chattahoochee

-Atlantans are lucky to be a short drive from many fantastic whitewater locations.
-The Ocoee, Chattooga, and Chattahoochee Rivers are all within a short one to two-hour drive from Atlanta.
+Atlantans can drive to many fantastic whitewater locations.
+The Ocoee, Chattooga, and Chattahoochee Rivers are all a short drive from Atlanta.
 At each spot, you’ll find fun and fast-paced whitewater adventures.
-There are quite a few whitewater outfitters and we recommend considering your skill level and interests when choosing them.

 Ride a Segway with ATL Cruzers

 Segways are a super fun and fast way to zoom around the city.
 ATL Cruzers offers several great tour options for folks interested in trying out the Segway experience.
 The Eastside Atlanta Segway Tour includes Inman Park and Grant Park, plus views of the city.